About

 My first attempt at all this was a simple little Ruby on Rails application, with an /import end-point that would check the .org and see if new episodes were available.
 If so, it would use Nokogiri to scrape out the necessary meta data (number, title, description, date, image url, mp3 url) and save it all to a database, then use the image and mp3 urls to save copies of those files in an s3 bucket.
 I snagged this sick domain, and I was GOOD TO GO!

-Admittedly, I do miss out on some of the dynamic and/or automated aspects of the db-driven site.
-But with the help of a new and improved ruby import script and the super handy GitHub Actions cron job scheduling I think it's still less work in the end.
+Admittedly, I do miss out on some of the dynamic and/or automated aspects of a db-driven site.
+But with the help of a new and improved ruby import script, super handy GitHub Actions cron job scheduling, and my new favorite cloud storage provider, it feels like much less work in the end.
+And more fun!
+I get to use ruby in short bursts, from a couple different angles, but the end product is still just static files served up on a simple web server.
+These days I'm asking myself, does this project really need an always-on database process running?!

 Also, it's free. ;)